We enjoy welcoming everyone to Cast and we've come up with a few small ways to make sure your visit is extra special.

 If the theatre becomes overwhelming, ask us about our late comers booths - you can still watch the performance, but in a private environment away from the main auditorium.

 Carer Tickets are available free to anyone in need, without the requirement of proof.
 We want to deliver a gold standard of accessibility in the arts.
 For us that means treating people with dignity.
 Not every disability is visible, and in many cases, not recognised with any form of paperwork.
 This way, more local people living their lives with dementia, poor mental health, autism, chronic pain – you name it - can come to Cast to experience world class arts in their home town with support of a carer.
+Carer tickets can not be booked online, if you do need a carer ticket, let our box office know at the time of booking and they will be happy to provide one.

 All Cast's performance spaces are wheelchair and lift accessible but you may wish to take a look at this guide for more information about specific seating and access to our spaces here.

-BSL, Captioning and Audio Description
+BSL, Captioning, Audio Description & Touch Tours

 Cast provides accessible performances across the year.